 Is there a strange noise coming from your pipes (pinging, hitting, hammering, knocking, shaking, vibrating)?
 There's a good chance it's what plumbers call a water hammer and it's usually not expensive to fix.

-The water comes from the water network (which usually travels under the road) that is connected to your water intake.
-From the entrance of water, the water travels through the pipes to the house and delivery to all fixtures.
+The water comes from the water main (which usually travels under the road) that is connected to your water system.
+From the entrance to the home, the water travels through the pipes to all of the house fixtures.

 The household water system is usually under a large amount of water pressure, when you open a water valve, for example, when you open the tap, it allows the water pressure to be released and the water to flow according to the pressure it releases.